 Rubies from Burma (now known as Myanmar) are widely regarded as the world’s most valued rubies.
 They possess a distinctive, deep-red color that is prized by jewelers and collectors around the world.
 Myanmar is also renowned for its pigeon blood rubies, which occur in far greater frequency than in any other ruby producing region.

 African rubies from countries like Mozambique and Madagascar are only second to Burmese rubies in popularity.
 These rubies are known to have a characteristic dark-red color with tinges of reddish-purple.
 African rubies are also generally more affordable than Burmese rubies.

 There are rubies produced in many countries such as Sri Lanka, Thailand, and Vietnam but these aren’t regarded, or valued as highly as Burmese rubies.

 Rubies that have not been heated or treated in any way to enhance color are considered the benchmark among these gemstones.
 That being said, heat-treated rubies are also used widely in jewelry and are considered acceptable in spite of their lower value when compared to unheated stones.

-The value difference between a heated and unheated African ruby in the scale of 1 to 2 carats is not significantly large, but we recommend selecting the unheated ruby over a heated one.
-For example, a 1 carat unheated African ruby can be valued upto $2,000 per carat where a heated African ruby with similar qualities would cost approximately $1,500 per carat.
+The value difference between a heated and unheated African ruby in 1 carat sizes is not significantly large, but we recommend selecting the unheated ruby over a heated one.
+For example, an exceptional 1 carat unheated African ruby ring like this can be valued upto $4,000 per carat where a heated African ruby with similar qualities would cost approximately $3,000 per carat.

 Nevertheless, the price difference between an unheated and heated ruby of over 2 carats could be much higher.